Day 5: Be Thankful for Friends

 Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases.

 Some of the links below are affiliate links meaning that at no additional cost to you, I will earn a commission if you purchase something using the link.
 Read the full disclaimer policy here.

 Thanks for joining us on Day 5 of the 30 Thankful Days Challenge.
-If you haven’t downloaded the free companion journal, here is the link.
+If you haven’t downloaded the free companion journal, click below.

 Friends are special people, to be cherished and appreciated.

 You can’t force friendship, can you?
 They sort of just happen organically.
 You go from casual chats and shared interests, to more personal talks and disclosure.
 Suddenly, you have a person you can confide in, someone to laugh with.